coalesceio/Cortex-Node-types/README.md

 * Set up the required objects(database,schema) and privileges to create table,task,stream
 * Prepare and publish a DocumentAI model in Snowflake using DocumentAI interface

+### Usage of DocumentAI node type
+* Set up the required objects and privileges
+* Prepare and publish a Document AI model build in Snowflake using DocumentAI interface
+* Provide the information of the Document AI model build under config section of the node added for Document AI node type.Also provide task related information as well
+* The node creates a pipeline to process documents
+* The data is available in the target table only after uploading new documents to the internal stage specified in config.
+* If the node is created with 'Development mode-OFF',no task is created and data can instantly loaded into target from documents using run option once the files are uploaded.
+* If the node is created with 'Development mode-ON',task is created to process the uploaded files

 ### Document AI Node Configuration

 The Document AI node has the following configuration groups: